liamdickson-uni/group-h-sem/use-cases/use-case-5.md

 ### Goal in Context

-As a *Continental Finance Manager* I would like to see a list of all the countries in a continent organised by largest population to smallest so that I can identify the most to least populous countries in that region.
-This would allow me to decide which nations we are likely to get the most profit from and which the least.
+As a *Continental Finance Manager* I would like to see a list of all the countries in a region organised by top most populous 'N' countries in the world.
+'N' will be provided by the user.
+This will help me see where the majority of our business will be, on a global scale.

 ### Scope